-Courtesy of Guy Reece
+Courtesy of Mirosbit Mirkhoshimov

 The existential risk of our century, and we are running out of time.

 Our survival on this planet, and indeed the survival of any living thing on this planet is in question and somehow nothing seems to change.

-Courtesy of Danial Khodaie
+Courtesy of Rodrigo Abd

 Great photographers are still at work, capturing beauty under threat, and drawing attention to the ravages of global warming.

-to Professor Chris Wainwright (1955 - 2017) was Pro Vice-Chancellor of University of the Arts London (2007 to 2016) and one of the founding members of the BarTur Award in 2011.
+The Climate Change theme is dedicated to Professor Chris Wainwright (1955 - 2017) was Pro Vice-Chancellor of University of the Arts London (2007 to 2016) and one of the founding members of the BarTur Award in 2011.
 Chris’ artistic practice encompassed photography, performance and installation to address pressing issues of climate change and he often worked with various institutions on research and artistic practice that explored how these environmental issues could be addressed worldwide.
 Every year one of our Climate Change Winners is awarded The Chris Wainwright Award for Climate Change, which is generously supported by Chris' widow, Anne Lydiat.